Skip to content

 This isn't just academic paranoia.
 EPA's own working group notes that more than 700 DBPs have been identified, while current rules mainly regulate THM4 and HAA5 as proxies for the wider mixture.

 Bottom line: The regulatory framework covers a small, well-studied slice of a much larger chemical picture.
-That's not a reason to panic it's a reason to filter.
+That's not a reason to panic — it's a reason to filter.

-So, What Should a Homeowner Do?
+So, What Should a

 You don't need to panic.
 You need a plan.
 Here are three practical tools, ranked by what they do best.

-Step 1 — Carbon Filtration
+Step 1: Carbon Filtration

-Step 2 — Reverse Osmosis
+Step 2: Reverse Osmosis

+For the deepest drinking water protection.
 Reverse osmosis can reduce a wide range of contaminants and help lower exposure to DBPs and their precursors at the kitchen.
 A carbon + RO combination is a powerful one-two punch for drinking and cooking water.

-Whole-Home RO or UV for the Highest-Level Protection
+Step 3: Whole-Home RO or UV

 Whole House vs. Just the Kitchen: Where Should You Treat?